-The Elmhurst Foundation and its trading entity Combe Grove are committed to protecting privacy and compliance with data protection law.
-Our full GDPR policy may be requested by emailing GDPR@combegrove.com It is something we and all those who work for us follow throughout our interactions with you, be they face to face, by phone, by writing or online.
+The Elmhurst Foundation and its trading entity Combe Grove are committed to protecting privacy and compliance with General Data Protection Regulations (GDPR).
+Our full GDPR policy is available here.
+It is something we and all those who work for us follow throughout our interactions with you, be they face to face, by phone, by writing or online.

 Information collected by Combe Grove

 Data may be manually or automatically collected.
-Manual collection may be by asking you to fill in forms whilst at the estate or by post.
+Manual collection may be by asking you to fill in forms whilst at the Estate or by post.
 It may be by our employees and sub-contractors recording data in conversation or consultation with you.
 Automatic collection includes through our website, CCTV security system and other marketing activity.

-We may collect information about you from others for example credit reference agencies, market research or publicly available sources like the electoral register and social media.

 We need to collect, process and retain information in order to provide services to members of our health club.
 We do this to enable us to perform our contract with you or to take steps at your request before we enter into a contract with you.
 For example:-